MIROC-DOC/model_description/draft/Hotta_pmlsc.md

 \right|_{\mathrm{turb.}}+\left.\frac{\Delta \mathcal{S}}{\Delta t}\right|_{\text {others}}-\varepsilon_{\mathcal{S}}
 $$

 where subscripts 'conv.', 'micro.' and 'turb.' indicate cumulus convection, cloud microphysics and turbulent mixing processes, which all affect the PDF shape.
 The last terms represent dissipation due to subgrid-scale horizontal motions.
-The expressions for each term are described below.
+The specific formulations for each term are described below.

-The HPC scheme is called and $G(s)$ is updated after the processes that affects cloud water PDF. $G(s)$ is thus modified several times within a single time step.
+The HPC scheme is referred to as and $G(s)$ is updated every after the process that affects cloud water PDF. $G(s)$ is thus modified several times within a single time step.
 ### Cumulus convection

 The total effect of cumulus convection to the PDF moments is written as